UTNkar/ordsys/README.md

 ## Requirements

-The application requires Python (version 3.6 or greater), Node.js, and PostgreSQL to be installed on your system.
+The application requires Python (version 3.6 or greater), Node.js (Version 14 or greater), and PostgreSQL to be installed on your system.

 ## Installation